Berkeley-MDes/tdf-fa23-Rachel-Qingzhu-Zhang/weekly-reports/2023_08_28_week_report.md

 ---
 # Report 1 - Week of 08/21/2023 #
 ### Rachel Qingzhu Zhang ###
-Taking the first step is always challenging, just like my academic journey at Berkeley and also, navigating software learning.
-I aspired to take a bold leap initially, but it proved more difficult than anticipated.

-When I first launched Grasshopper and was confronted by its intricate, "spaghetti"-like maps and countless parameters, I felt overwhelmed.
-The mere sight of the interface made me want to shut down my PC immediately.
-Yet, discovering tutorials on MDes’ GitHub repository gave a glimmer of hope.
-However, the sheer volume of tutorials — with each spanning nearly an hour — left me daunted and unsure of where to begin.
+## Summary ##
+This week I learned a lot from obstacles and failure.
+First, I cannot adjust the parameters of the holder.
+If I change the width of the phone into 90mm, the holder will turn red (which may means that the phone intersects with the holder in the sketch).
+Second, the use of the laser cutting machine is kind of confusing, especially for transmitting the sketches.
+Then with the instruction of Sudhu, we learned that we have to take a little trial on our board, for preventing problems during the laser cutting process.
+(The boards are really expensive!)
+Thanks to Sudhu, I learned a lot of special tricks.

+I still have some questions about adjusting parameters and baking.
+Hope I can figure it out in Thursday’s class.

 ## Reflection ##
-Taking the first step is always challenging, just like my academic journey at Berkeley and also, navigating software learning.
-I aspired to take a bold leap initially, but it proved more difficult than anticipated.
+*Taking the first step is always challenging, just like my academic journey at Berkeley and also, navigating software learning.
+I aspired to take a bold leap initially, but it proved more difficult than anticipated.*

-When I first launched Grasshopper and was confronted by its intricate, "spaghetti"-like maps and countless parameters, I felt overwhelmed.
+*When I first launched Grasshopper and was confronted by its intricate, "spaghetti"-like maps and countless parameters, I felt overwhelmed.
 The mere sight of the interface made me want to shut down my PC immediately.
 Yet, discovering tutorials on MDes’ GitHub repository gave a glimmer of hope.
-However, the sheer volume of tutorials — with each spanning nearly an hour — left me daunted and unsure of where to begin.
+However, the sheer volume of tutorials — with each spanning nearly an hour — left me daunted and unsure of where to begin.*

 So here is the reflection of how to learn new tools and kicking off a well-planned semester: